netdata/netdata/src/collectors/apps.plugin/README.md

 > `apps.plugin` does not use these mechanisms.
 The process grouping made by `apps.plugin` works
 > on any Linux, `systemd` based or not.

-#### a more technical description of how Netdata works
+#### a more technical description of how apps.plugin works

-Netdata reads `/proc/<pid>/stat` for all processes, once per second and extracts `utime` and `stime` (user and system cpu utilization), much like all the console tools do.
+Apps.plugin reads `/proc/<pid>/stat` for all processes, once per second and extracts `utime` and `stime` (user and system cpu utilization), much like all the console tools do.

 But it also extracts `cutime` and `cstime` that account the user and system time of the exit children of each process.
 By keeping a map in memory of the whole process tree, it is capable of assigning the right time to every process, taking into account all its exited children.

 It is tricky, since a process may be running for 1 hour and once it exits, its parent should not receive the whole 1 hour of cpu time in just 1 second - you have to subtract the cpu time that has